JayLamb20/MSAE_Alumni_2015/index.md

     * Team 2 (analysts) uses R to import ```forecast.csv``` and create graphs and summary tables.
 These are stored in folder called ```Assets```
     * Team 3 (consultants) uses VBA PowerPoint to pull in the figures from ```Assets``` and, with pre-made slide templates, generate a slide deck which can be compiled into a pdf to be delivered to the client.
 >- <b>What Do You Notice?</b>
-    * Freezing the output/input formats strategically lets teams work in isolation without breaking each others' processes.
+    * Freezing the output/input formats strategically lets teams work in isolation without breaking each others' processes

 --- bg:#009900;